Frequently Asked Questions

 Who makes up the staff?

-STEPS Camp activities are led by the Director, an Assistant to the Director, two Lead Teachers, a Lead Technician, a student worker, five counselors, and a staff photographer.
-The camp counselors are all female GVSU students pursuing a degree in a STEM field.
+STEPS Camp activities are led by the Director, an Assistant to the Director, two Lead Teachers, a Lead Technician, a Student Technician, eight counselors, and a staff photographer.
+The camp counselors are all GVSU students pursuing a degree in a STEM, Education, or Social Work field.
 The camp also uses about 100 volunteers.
 Volunteers are GVSU faculty and staff, corporate volunteers, engineering students, and members from our partner organization, Warped Wings R/C Club.
 GVSU enforces strict protocol for all volunteers working with the University.

 How is transportation arranged for field trips?